cortex-js/compute-engine/src/docs/guide-symbolic-computing.md

 **To replace a symbol in an expression** use the `subs()` function.

 The argument of the `subs()` function is an object literal.
-Each key value pairs represent the name of a symbol and the value (as an expression) to be substituted with.
+Each key value pairs is an identifier and the value to be substituted with.
+The value can be either a number or a boxed expression.

 <code-playground layout="stack" show-line-numbers mark-line="7">
 <div slot="javascript">import { ComputeEngine } from 'compute-engine';